 Livemix can receive audio from any published Dante™ stream.
 Assign Dante channels from a single device or multiple devices to make up the 24 channels available for personal monitor mixing.

-The LM-DANTE-EXP receives 24-bit 48kHz digital audio directly from the Dante™ network.
+The LM-DANTE-EXP2 receives 24-bit audio at up to 96kHz digital audio directly from the Dante™ network.

 A single press on the CS-DUO or CS-DOLO LCD touchscreen will immediately assign the first 24 channels on your selected device to the 24 Livemix channels.